 - 1. Responsibility to the public

 - 2. Quality in all services

-- 3. Justice for all served
+- 3. Teamwork with our community

-- 4. Teamwork with our community
+- 4. Justice for all served

-- 5. Diversity of Preble County
+- 5. Stewardship of Resources

 Administration

 The Board of Health

 The Board of Health is comprised of five members to represent the citizens of Preble County.
 Four of the Board members are appointed by the District Advisory Council (which is comprised of the leaders of all municipal corporations in the county including townships, villages, cities, and County Commissioners).
 The other Board member is appointed by the Mayor of the City of Eaton.
 By Ohio law, at least one Board member must be a licensed Physician.
 Board members are appointed for a term of five years.